jeertmans/jeertmans.github.io/_posts/2024-06-16-helsinki-differt2d-presentation.md

 [Journal of Open Source Software](https://joss.theoj.org/), I presented the DiffeRT2d Python library at the COST INTERACT meeting, held in Helsinki.
-This toolbox was used to define and train a Machine Learning model to help tracing paths faster, that we documented in other document presented during this meeting.
+This toolbox was used to define and train a Machine Learning model to help tracing paths faster, that we documented in another document presented during this meeting.

 Moreover, this toolbox implements both